ClaireLynn/RNA-Seq/Processing_Pipeline/README.md

 # RNA-Seq Read Processing Guide

 This detailed guide was made to instruct keen beginners to process their own RNASeq data for downstream analysis.
-The bash script which generates all the directories and bash scripts for the pipline can be found in this folder: **rnasetup.sh**.
+The bash script which generates all the directories and bash scripts for the pipline can be found in this folder [rnasetup.sh](rnasetup.sh).

 Here, we will describe how to process your raw fastq files and get peaks and track files for IGV.